johndoe31415/pydatalog/README.md

 # pydatalog
-This is a tool to read out the USB temperature data logger "RC-4".
+This is a tool to read out the USB temperature data logger "RC-4" as well as the "RC-5" model.
 It's sold under many brands ("Elitech" and "Floureaon" seem to be the most common at the time of this writing).
-They appears to always be the same (white-label) device, containing a CP2102 USB to UART Bridge Controller and therefore getting detected by a Linux system as /dev/ttyUSBx.
+They appears to always be the same (white-label) device, containing a CP2102 USB to UART Bridge Controller (RC-4) or QinHeng Electronics HL-340 USB-Serial adapter (RC-5, Linux driver ch341) and therefore getting detected by a Linux system as /dev/ttyUSBx.

 ![RC-4 Data Logger](https://raw.githubusercontent.com/johndoe31415/pydatalog/master/docs/rc4.jpg)